 Are you the lowest price and best service business in your market?
 Are you the highest price and highest quality service business?
 Are you the lowest price and lowest quality service business?
 You are one of these or a combination.
 Pick which one is the most profitable and has the most fun.
 It’s not a hard choice to figure out.
 When you define your purpose and your vision, it unleashes focus.

 Low margin businesses may not be able to afford high-quality service.
 You can out service a low margin business, but you have to be profitable to make it happen.
 These servicing points require innovation, talented people, and the use of modern technology.

 Every entrepreneur wants a business where we can sell things for a high margin, with little costs to make, and have little worry about customer satisfaction after they buy.
-We want that customer to come back again to buy the same product or something else we offer so that starts to paint a different picture of what business development strategies work best.
+We want that customer to come back again to buy the same product or something else we offer so that whole scenario starts to paint a different picture of what business development strategies work best.

 With a long-range strategic plan, and creating width and depth in talented people unleashed through progressive processes, a company can take advantage of opportunities created by market shifts.

 High profit and high-performance companies have the clout and the financial means to be what they want to be.
 They are normally laser-focused and build teams of people who share a common goal.
 These companies can withstand the pressures of market swings caused by a virus or most anything else.